rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: Last meeting's consensus was more than that, that we should pick one or the other.
 And that the one we should pick is integers.
 Everyone that supported unit64 decided we should go over to the side of integers in January.

 YK: I'm saying I don't want to object to that consensus.
-However, I am concerned about a discussion that happened in January, that may not mean consensus (About forclosing ever adding machine-size types in JS would be a mistake)
+However, I am concerned about a discussion that happened in January, that may not mean consensus (About forclosing ever adding machine-size types in JS would be a mistake).

-MPT: We're doing this for node, let's get this done (paraphrased)
+MPT: We're doing this for node, let's get this done (paraphrased).

 BE: I want to make progress.
 I view Integer as progress.
 I don't agree that we should foreclose machine types in the future, but I think that can and should be deferred.